Three Years of the Sun

 The Solar Dynamics Observatory (SDO), a satellite launched by NASA in 2010, carries a telescope for viewing the Sun in incredible detail.
 This movie shows a time-lapse view of the Sun from SDO spanning the satellite's first three years of operation.
 The Sun spins around once every 27 days, but in this movie it spins once every few seconds because the movie is sped up a lot.

-The first part of the movie shows the Sun in ultraviolet (UV) "light".
+The first part of the movie shows the Sun in ultraviolet (UV).
 UV light comes from hot, high-energy features in the Sun's atmosphere.
-Most of the bright regions in UV images of the Sun are near "active regions" that form around sunspots.
+The bright regions seen on the sun are near active regions that form around sunspots.
 Sunspots appear in places where the Sun's magnetic field is highly disturbed.
 The solar magnetic field near a sunspot is often a thousand times stronger than elsewhere on the Sun.
-Huge solar "storms" - solar flares and coronal mass ejections (CMEs) - usually erupt from these magnetically disturbed active regions.
-You can also see glowing loops of superheated plasma - sort of an electrified gas - arching over the active regions in these UV images.
-These coronal loops reveal magnetic fields in the Sun's atmosphere in much the same way that iron filings sprinkled over a horseshoe magnet reveal the shape of the magnet's force field.
+Solar flares and coronal mass ejections (CMEs) often erupt from these magnetically disturbed active regions.
+You can also see glowing coronal loops of superheated plasma arching over the active regions in these UV images.

 Can you see how the bright areas in the UV images often appear in the same place as sunspots in the visible light image?